Suggested Course Sequence

 - Candidates must earn a minimum grade of B- in ATR 221 and corresponding laboratory.

 - Candidates must have a cumulative grade point average of 2.75 in the courses used to calculate the major grade point average as defined on the Curriculum Advising and Program Planning (CAPP) report.

 - Candidates must show proof of current certification (most current national guidelines) in the following emergency skills at the time of application: First Aid, Adult, Child and Infant CPR (including two-person CPR, pocket mask and bag valve mask skills), and AED Essentials.
 Students must complete the certification through either the American Red Cross or the American Heart Association.
 The Athletic Training program will not accept an on-line CPR/AED certification.
-Candidates may receive the correct certifications by completing the HLH 120: Responding to Emergencies course offered on campus.

 - Candidates must complete 75 hours of directed clinical observation.

 - Candidates for the program must complete the internal application form, attaching a transcript (transfer students only) of courses completed, and a statement of related experiences and future goals.

 - Three recommendations from faculty members at Cortland or prior college and/or high school faculty/staff should be attached.

 - Students will verify that they understand the health requirements and the technical standards necessary for selection into the program.